sensedeep/dynamodb-onetable/README.md

 The `value` property defines a literal string template or function that is used to compute the attribute value.
 This is useful for computing key values from other attributes, creating compound (composite) sort keys or for packing fields into a single DynamoDB attribute when using GSIs.

 String templates are similar to JavaScript string templates, The template string may contain `${name}` references to other model attributes.
 If any of the variable references are undefined, the computed field value will be undefined and the attribute will be omitted from the operation.
+The variable `name` may be of the form: `${name:size:pad}` where the name will be padded to the specified size using the given `pad` character (which default to '0').
+This is useful for zero padding numbers so that they sort numerically.

 The `value` may be set to a function which then returns the attribute value.
 The calling sequence for the function is `value(attributeName, context, properties)` where `properties` is the properties provided to the API and `context` is the table context properties (see below).
 Note: table context properties should take precedence over the API properties.